leostaples/electionbot/README.md

     % bin/hubot -a twitter -n electionbot

-Then tweet it your postcode, e.g.
+Then tweet it your postcode to find your council result or MP, e.g.

     @electionbot result w1a

+    @electionbot mp w1a